TanStack/table/docs/src/api/table.md

 >
 ```

 Call this function to pre-set options for your table before creating your table instance.
 This is specifically useful for providing **custom `filterFns`, `sortingFns`, and `aggregationFns`** that you can reference by key to filter, sort, and aggregate your table data.
-These options will be autocompleted and type-checked in your column definitions.
+These options will be autocompleted and type-checked in your column defs.

 #### `createGroup`